Genetic history of Europe: Last Glacial Maximum

 This event decreased the overall genetic diversity in Europe, a "result of drift, consistent with an inferred population bottleneck during the Last Glacial Maximum".
 As the glaciers receded from about 16,000–13,000 years ago, Europe began to be slowly repopulated by people from refugia, leaving genetic signatures.

 Some Y haplogroup I clades appear to have diverged from their parental haplogroups sometime during or shortly after the LGM.

 Cinnioglu sees evidence for the existence of an Anatolian refuge, which also harboured Hg R1b1b2.
 Today, R1b dominates the y chromosome landscape of western Europe, including the British Isles, suggesting that there could have been large population composition changes based on migrations after the LGM.

 Semino, Passarino and Pericic place the origins of haplogroup R1a within the Ukrainian ice-age refuge.
 Its current distribution in eastern Europe and parts of Scandinavia are in part reflective of a re-peopling of Europe from the southern Russian/Ukrainian steppes after the Late Glacial Maximum.

 From an mtDNA perspective, Richards et al. found that the majority of mtDNA diversity in Europe is accounted for by post-glacial re-expansions during the late upper Palaeolithic/ Mesolithic.
 "The regional analyses lend some support to the suggestion that much of western and central Europe was repopulated largely from the southwest when the climate improved.
 The lineages involved include much of the most common haplogroup, H, as well as much of K, T, W, and X." The study could not determine whether there were new migrations of mtDNA lineages from the near east during this period; a significant input was deemed unlikely.

 The alternative model of more refugees was discussed by Bilton et al.

 From a study of 51 individuals, researchers were able to identify five separate genetic clusters of ancient Eurasians during the LGM: the Věstonice Cluster (34,000–26,000 years ago), associated with the Gravettian culture; the Mal'ta Cluster (24,000–17,000), associated with the Mal'ta-Buret' culture, the El Mirón Cluster (19,000–14,000 years ago), associated with the Magdalenian culture; the Villabruna Cluster (14,000–7,000 years ago) and the Satsurblia cluster (13,000 to 10,000 years ago).

 From around 37,000 years ago, all ancient Europeans began to share some ancestry with modern Europeans.
 This founding population is represented by GoyetQ116-1, a 35,000 year old specimen from Belgium.
 This lineage disappears from the record and is not found again until 19,000 BP in Spain at El Mirón, which shows strong affinities to GoyetQ116-1.
 During this interval, the distinct Věstonice Cluster is predominant in Europe, even at Goyet.
 The re-expansion of the El Mirón Cluster coincided with warming temperatures following the retreat of the glaciers during the Last Glacial Maximum.
-From 37,000 to 14,000 years ago, the population of Europe consisted of an isolated population descended from a founding population that didn't interbreed significantly with other populations.
+From 37,000 to 14,000 years ago, the population of Europe consisted of an isolated population descended from a founding population that did not interbreed significantly with other populations.